Best Camera for Macro Photography

 What is the best camera for close up shots?

 If you want to take extremely close-up shots – which is also known as macro photography – it helps to have a high-quality camera.
-We’d recommend something like the Nikon D850: it offers an impressive resolution of 45.7 megapixels, fast autofocus, and an outstanding dynamic range, allowing for impressive images even at a very close range.
+We’d recommend something like the Nikon D850: it offers an impressive resolution of 45.7 megapixels, fast autofocus, and the best dynamic range, allowing for impressive images even at a very close range.

 What is the best Canon camera for macro photography?